 - Video transcript

 Rodrigo: When I first started, I was taking so many notes.
 I was writing every single phrase, every single sentence.
 I read, I would write, I would rewrite that sentence.
 And it doesn't make any sense.
-And right now, I just, what I usually do is I read a page.
+And right now, what I usually do is I read a page.
 I write what a page was about.
-Or I read the intro and the conclusion, if it is interesting for the module I'm studying or for the essay I'm writing, OK, I'm going to read everything.
-I'll try to see what the argument is, what they are arguing and what is the counter argument.
+Or I read the intro and the conclusion.
+If it is interesting for the module I'm studying or for the essay I'm writing, OK, I'm going to read everything.
+I'll try to see what the argument is, what they are arguing and what is the counterargument.
 But one technique I do is definitely read the intro and the conclusion first and then see if it is useful or not for what I'm looking for.

 Making notes in lectures and seminars

 - Do any background reading that you have been asked to do.
 This means that you will understand the main ideas or context of the lecture or seminar and have fewer unknowns when you make notes.